-Diagnosis - Mental Health Problems
+Diagnosis of Mental Health Problems

-How To Obtain a Correct Mental Health Diagnosis
+How to Obtain a Correct Mental Health Diagnosis

 Writing about certain aspects of psychological and psychiatric diagnosis, I am reminded of the practice of school systems in my locale permitting teachers with bachelor's degrees in education to diagnose Attention Deficit and Attention Deficit Hyperactivity Disorders for a decade or fifteen years.
 They were also permitted to change dosages of related medications prescribed for these youngsters in grade K-5.

 The problem for that fifteen years is that by state law, these teachers practiced psychiatry and psychology without a license.
 Further, many of their diagnoses were incorrect.
 In addition, they went beyond medication adjustment and precribed adjuncts such as "no physical activity, physical education, or sports", "no recess", and "no breaks."
 Many children's behaviors became worse rather than better, and their report cards showed declining grades.
 More children began attending summer school in order to retake classes.

 Physicians and mental health specialists attending these children handled by the teachers mentioned above were incredulous.
 Many of these professionals complained to various authorities.
 The families of these students were caught in what seemed like a war.